bricct/big-red-button/README.md

 ### Instructions

-After downloading and installing the required mods, unzip Plugin.zip and place the BigRedButton folder inside your `Lethal Company\BepInEx\plugins` folder.
+After downloading and installing the required mods, unzip BigRedButton.zip and place the place the BigRedButton folder inside your `Lethal Company\BepInEx\plugins` folder.